Moddable-OpenSource/moddable/documentation/network/ble/ble.md

 Use the `disableNotifications` function to disable characteristic value change notifications.

 ### onCharacteristicNotification(characteristic, value)
-The `onCharacteristicNotification` callback is called when notifications are enabled and the peripheral notifies the characteristic value.
+The `onCharacteristicNotification` callback function is called when notifications are enabled and the peripheral notifies the characteristic value.
 The `value` parameter is an `ArrayBuffer` containing the characteristic value.

 To enable and receive characteristic value change notifications for the [Battery Level](https://www.bluetooth.com/specifications/gatt/viewer?attributeXmlFile=org.bluetooth.characteristic.battery_level.xml) characteristic in the [Battery Service](https://www.bluetooth.com/specifications/gatt/viewer?attributeXmlFile=org.bluetooth.service.battery_service.xml):